KPMG-Legal-Tech/developer-tech-test/README.md

 2. As a user I'd lke to be able to see the companies in a table and be able to filter on the fees and sector.

-Both these should be usable in a modern browser such as Chrome, Firefox, Edge - older browser such as Internet Explorer support are NOT required to be supported.
+Both these should be usable in a modern browser such as Chrome, Firefox, Edge - older browsers such as Internet Explorer are *NOT* required to be supported.

 ## Data